 Once students click on a domain, they will be taken to their position on the domain map.
 Here, students can easily see what level they are on, which they've completed, and how many levels are ahead in the domain.

 Each level is represented with a number on the map.
 A student's current level is indicated by the next gray circle.
-Below, I can see that in the Geometry domain, this student is on Level 28: Slices of 3D Figures.
+Below, I can see that in the Geometry domain, this student is on Level 6: Composite Shapes.
 Mastered levels are indicated in white.
 And all upcoming levels are indicated in gray as well (if you scroll through the map).
 The map changes as students progress through the levels.

-The student can choose to work on Level 28 by clicking on it.
+The student can choose to work on their current level clicking on it or by pressing the green 'Practice' button.
 Mastering this level may take several sessions, and so the progress bar helps inform students of their progress towards completion.

 The student can also choose to go back and work on a level that he or she has already mastered by looking at the level short names.
 He or she can go back to a tricky level, one on which more practice was needed, or even one that was particularly fun.
 Students cannot, however, choose to move ahead.
 The levels in each domain build on one another, and it is important that students develop mastery of each concept before moving on to a more challenging topic.